-I am an anti-racist, decolonial, feminist scholar, using climate change, food, and agricultural production, as a lens to explore human-environment interactions and geopolitical conditions.
+I am an anti-racist, decolonial, feminist scholar, using climate change, food, and agricultural production, as a lens to examine human-environment interactions and geopolitical conditions of development.
 I currently conduct research and teach at the University of Delaware in the Department of Geography & Spatial Sciences (link).
-I hold a joint appointment with the Department of Women & Gender Studies and am affiliate faculty in Latin American & Iberian Studies.
+I am affiliate faculty in Latin American & Iberian Studies.
 I also co-facilitate the Embodiment Lab.
 From 2021 – 2022 I was a fellow of the University of Delaware Anti-Racism Initiative.
-In 2023, I was named a fellow of the American Association of Geographers, a lifetime appointment and honor.
+In 2023, I was awarded the lifetime appointment and honor of fellow of the American Association of Geographers.

 As a feminist political geographer, I am primarily interested in investigating the multi-sited ‘geo’ of geopolitics and examining how it is written unevenly across space, place, and bodies.
 I draw from frameworks in critical and feminist geopolitics, political ecology, decolonial philosophy, and diverse economies to ground action-oriented research related to how we produce knowledge as we ‘write the earth.’